Vanessa-Ts/docker-dev-template/README.md

 # docker-dev-template

-A project template for building a simple python web service with FastAPI, containerised with Docker and managed with `uv`.
+A simple python template for building a containerized web service with FastAPI, docker compose and `uv` package manager.
-Service is started on container startup (http://localhost:8000/).

 ## Stack